 We look forward to welcoming your in-person visits to the Admissions Office when it physically re-opens.
 Until then, we are still here for you!
 Email us to set up a time to meet virtually or by phone.

 We are excited to offer prospective students the chance to learn more about GW Law through a mix of live and recorded online sessions with admissions representatives, faculty, and current students.

-Ask Me Anything Sessions with members of the GW Law admissions team will be held every other Thursday at 3 pm ET.
+We will be holding Ask Me Anything Sessions with members of the GW Law admissions team will be held approximately every month during the late spring and summer.
 Please join us over Zoom to ask us anything that is on your mind.
 We look forward to virtually meeting you!
 Please note that registration is required.

 Community Spotlight Interview Series

 Please join the GW Law Admissions team over Zoom for our live Community Spotlight Series.
 Each Tuesday at 2 pm, an admissions team member will be interviewing a GW Law alum or a student organization leader.
 Each interview will be approximately 15 minutes long, followed by questions from prospective students.
 This series aims to give prospective students a sampling of what our community members are involved in, both during law school, as well as professionally after graduation.
 Please join us!
 Registration is required.

 Hispanic National Bar Association (HNBA) & Alliance of Latino Leadership & Policy (ALLP) Presidential Appointments Vetting Committee (2020); Vice Chair, ABA Committee on Cannabis Law & Policy (2019–2021)

 GW Law Activities - Board Member, GW Latino Law Alumni Association, Former VP of Hispanic Law Students Association, Former intern at the White House, U.S. Department of Justice, and United States Senate